Kubo And The Two Strings

 |Domestic Gross: $48,023,088||Overseas Gross: $28,463,516|

-Focus heavily invested in an expensive marketing push for the picture, spending $32.53 million just on national TV spots (as per iSpotTV), plus millions more on print, online, radio, etc — for a P&A spend far north of $40 million.
+Focus heavily invested in an expensive marketing push for the picture, spending $32.53 million just on national TV spots (as per iSpotTV), plus millions more on print, online, radio, etc — for a stateside P&A spend at about $50 million.
 Kubo was also heavily promoted during the summer 2016 Olympics, which was broadcast by NBCUniversal.
 Despite the marketing blitz and fantastic reviews, Kubo And The Two Strings was tracking for a modest $14 million weekend.

 Focus booked the pic into 3,260 theaters and it came in slightly below expectations with $12,608,372 — placing #4 for the frame led by Suicide Squad in its third weekend.
 Audiences gave Kubo a great A cinemascore and it saw a decent second weekend hold, declining 37.8% to $7,844,822 and it fell a mere 18.7% in its third frame to $6,375,278.
 Even with decent legs at the box office, Kubo And The Two Strings closed its domestic run with a disappointing $48,023,088.
 Focus would see returned about $26.4 million after theaters take their percentage of the gross.
 After ancillary sales are factored in, the film will likely be a wash for Focus, but little to no cash overages would flow back to Laika.

 The three previous Laika features pulled in overseas numbers around $50 million and Kubo struggled during its foreign rollout.
 Markets that had been receptive to Laika’s previous fare, mostly ignored Kubo And The Two Strings.
 The UK gross was just $3.9 million, which posted the highest overseas receipts for Universal.
-UPI saw $22,090,759 from the offshore run.
-The China release pulled in an additional $6.3 million.
+The offshore cume was only $28.4M.
+Laika’s next picture was the box office disaster Missing Link (2019).